digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 Removes a ledger given a set of options.

-* ledgerId - the URI of the ledger to delete.
+* storageId - a URI identifying the ledger storage.
 * options - a set of options used when deleting the ledger.
 * callback(err) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.